Unemployment Cover Options With Personalised UK Advice

 Who is eligible?

 Eligibility depends on the provider, your employment history and sector.
-Policies exclude voluntary resignation, misconduct or redundancies you already know about when applying.
+Policies exclude voluntary resignation, misconduct or redundancies you already know about when applying, so employed applicants in stable work are usually the best fit.

 What waiting period should I choose?